dannystewart/polykit/README.md

 ## Personal Scripts

 If you want to peruse my expansive collection of personal scripts, please head over to the [**dsbin**](https://github.com/dannystewart/dsbin/) library.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a pull request!

+## License

+This project is licensed under the LGPL-3.0 License.
+See the LICENSE file for details.